chimericdream/worldofpannotia.com/src/_specific_magic_weapons/rapier-of-puncturing.md

   weight: ""
   description: ""
 ---
-<p id="rapier-of-puncturing"><strong>Rapier of Puncturing:</strong> Three times per day, this <em>+2 wounding rapier</em> allows the wielder to make a touch attack with the weapon that deals 1d6 points of Constitution damage by draining blood.
+Three times per day, this _+2 wounding rapier_ allows the wielder to make a touch attack with the weapon that deals 1d6 points of Constitution damage by draining blood.
 Creatures immune to critical hits are immune to the Constitution damage dealt by this weapon.
-Strong necromancy; CL 13th; Craft Magic Arms and Armor, <em>harm</em>; Price 50,320 gp; Cost 25,320 gp + 2,000 XP.
+; Price 50,320 gp; Cost 25,320 gp + 2,000 XP.